 Gulf Coast Bird Observatory

 GCBO is an independent non-profit organization.
 We seek to be recognized as the authority on Gulf of Mexico bird conservation.
 We do this by building innovative partnerships with communities, educators, governments, industries, universities, individuals, and other conservation groups.
 We have become recognized as an innovative organization, which has designed and conducted a significant number of large conservation projects, including migration studies, habitat enhancement, land acquisition, regional habitat mapping, and others.
 We maintain a close partnership with TMN-COT, offering many volunteer opportunities.
-For details, check to calendar.
+For details, check the calendar.

 Gulf Coast Wildlife Rescue